Laura Cesari of California - Fantasy Deco Dreamworld Artist

 Magnanimity & Environmentalism

-My official alignment is Chaotic Good; and it's probably also the closest thing I have to a religion.
-Exemplified in dynamic characters like Robin Hood and Fa Mu Lan, a Chaotic Good philosophy demands that we re-examine laws and rules, honoring truth and considering what will actually be helpful to people as a whole.
-I do my best to work with people and companies who are doing something good for the world, and to walk away from everyone else.
+I do my best to work with people and companies who are doing something good for the world, and to walk away from everyone else, (and it can be tricky!
+Even in arts, education, and sciences, there are people and companies out there who seem ok but want to use our powers for evil).
 And I'm lucky: I live in a land where I don't have to be an outlaw, but I may be known to break the rules of what an artist, designer, model, business owner, tech nerd, or lady should do - oops! ♥

-And, I try to give back whatever I can to repair any damage done by anyone from my dumbass family, or by really any dumbass humans ever.
-At this time, I'm mostly giving back air: I live in a comically-small "tiny home" under enough Giant Redwoods to offset a minimum of approximately 450 average humans'-worth of carbon emissions (yes, average car-driving, gas-guzzling, grid-dwelling, appliance-using regular humans).
-It will never be enough, but I like that the air doesn't discriminate, anyone can breathe it.
+At this time, I'm mostly giving back air: I live in a so-called "tiny home" under enough Giant Redwoods to offset a minimum of approximately 450 average humans-worth of carbon emissions (yes, average car-driving, gas-guzzling, grid-dwelling, appliance-using regular humans).
+It will never be enough, but I do like that the air doesn't discriminate, anyone can breathe it.
 Go trees! ♥

 Family History, Legends, and Folklore

 Despite all the fun Cesari folklore and hype, my most famous ancestor who I've actually met is on my Mom's side, my great-grandfather Giuseppe Luccarotti, who designed the terrazzo floor of San Francisco City Hall in 1915, around the time when many of my ancestors came to California from the Mediterranean, Himalayas, and South America.
 It's immortalized in the hilarious and adorable Chaotic Good film 'Bedazzled' in the scene with Elizabeth Hurley's epic eye-roll and Brendan Fraser's exuberant victory dance, where (spoiler alert!)
-Elliott realizes he still has his Soul.
+Elliott realizes he still has his Soul. ♥ ♥ ♥

 Contact Me